EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr/ns-pbr.md

 <b>srcMac</b>
 MAC address to match against the source MAC address of an outgoing IPv4 packet.

+<b>srcMacMask</b>
+Used to define range of Source MAC address.
+It takes string of 0 and 1, 0s are for exact match and 1s for wildcard.
+For matching first 3 bytes of MAC address, srcMacMask value "000000111111".

 <b>protocol</b>
 The protocol number in IP header or name.